Quicklinks

 Social and Cultural Institutions (SKE)

-VdFS dedicates a not inconsiderable portion of its income - based on legal requirements as well as voluntary deductions - to social and cultural purposes.
-In the area of social support, living cost allowances for members in distress, retirement allowances for cooperative members and support for legal and tax advice can be financed. |
+VdFS dedicates a not insignificant part of its income - due to legal requirements as well as voluntary deductions - to social and cultural purposes.

 Contact and Deadlines

-Gudrun Glatz, BA und Judith Wiese
+Gudrun Glatz, BA and Judith Wiese

 We will usually inform you about the result of your application within four weeks after the submission deadline.